Buzzfeed asked their BuzzFeed Community for the sex advice they WISH they could tell their younger selves. Here’s what they had to say:

 6. Masturbate all the damn time.

 “MASTURBATE!
 As much as humanly possible.
-Not only do you get to know your body on a whole new level, you may be saving yourself from a one-night stand that you’d regret.” —Cody Shay Snyder (Facebook)
+Not only do you get to know your body on a whole new level, you may be saving yourself from a one-night stand that you’d regret.
+And use whatever you need to go get you off.
+I like websites like sex-hd.xxx.” —Cody Shay Snyder (Facebook)

 7. Sex doesn’t look or feel like it does on screen, so don’t judge yourself against that standard.

 “Movie sex (or porn sex) and real sex have very little in common.
-Most of what you see on screen is either not very plausible in real life or not very enjoyable.” —Susan Fry (Facebook)
+Most of what you see on screen is either not very plausible in real life or not very enjoyable.
+It can be helpful to get some ideas from porn to try out with your partner though.
+Websites like watchmygf.xxx are a good place for inspiration.” —Susan Fry (Facebook)

 8. It’s OK to be into some weird stuff.
 You do you.